promocare/solidFeed/README.md

 - Video
 - Surveys

-And a combinations of those (text+image, text+image+link, text+link, so on..)
+And a combinations of those (text+image, text+image+link, text+link, etc.)

 ## Following & interaction
-A user can follow any other account that can be searched inside the app and the posts will apper in the user's feed.
+A user can follow any other account that can be searched inside the app and the posts will appear in the user's feed.
 A user can also comment on a post but not "like" it (or "Heart" it) this is to minimize addictive behaviour on the receiving end.

 ## Privacy
 There will be various settings for privacy for example:
-- control who can comment (everybody, only people that you follow, so on..)
+- control who can comment (everybody, only people that you follow, etc.)
 - be not searchable for a certain amount of time or forever
 - block certain users
 - if non followers can see posts